-In addition to these key domestic changes, the next phase of growth at the national level will require more outward internationalization of Chinese firms and organizations.
-Thus, as China more fully integrates into the global system, companies also play the leading role.
-Here too human capital and education are core issues since many of the globalizaton problems Chinese firms have encountered have stemmed from mis-matched leadership and decision making.
-Even it also applies to many of the most successful Chinese firms, including Alibaba, Baidu and Tencent have been mainly successful within the "walled garden" of China's economy.
-While these companies and many others will no doubt continue to thrive by exploiting China's large domestic economy, to achieve the next stage of catching-up at the national level, we believe that China needs to be more globally integrated and more importantly learned from the successful cases of Chinese companies expanding internationally, such as Huawei's success in Europe and Hisense in USA.
-These examples tell us that social capital and social & cultural adaption are very important in driving catching-up at a firm level, which at the national level further emphasizes the importance of education and associated social capability.
-As we develop the set of columns in the future, we will focus on highlighting these key company level competencies that can be aggregated to fuel national level catching-up.
+In addition to these key domestic changes, the next phase of growth at the national level will require more outward internationalization of firms and organizations.
+Thus, as the country more fully integrates into the global system, companies also play the leading role.
+Here, too, human capital and education are core issues, since many of the globalizaton problems Chinese firms have encountered have stemmed from mismatched leadership and decision-making.
+Even many of the most successful companies, including Alibaba, Baidu and Tencent, have been mainly successful within the "walled garden" of the economy.
+While these companies and many others will no doubt continue to thrive by exploiting the large domestic economy, to achieve the next stage of catch up at the national level, we believe that China needs to be more globally integrated and, more importantly, learn from the successful cases of Chinese companies expanding internationally, such as Huawei's success in Europe and Hisense in United States.
+These examples tell us that social capital and social and cultural adaption are very important in driving catching up at a firm level, which at the national level further emphasizes the importance of education and associated social capability.
+As we develop the set of columns in the future, we will focus on highlighting these key company level competencies that can be aggregated to fuel national level catching up.